Skip to content

 Cancer Awareness, Screening and Diagnostic Pathways Research Group

-Cancer outcomes, including survival rates, have improved significantly over the years, but in order to ensure every person with cancer has the very best diagnosis, treatment and care, more research is needed.
+Cancer outcomes, including survival rates, have improved significantly over the years, but to ensure every person with cancer has the very best diagnosis, treatment and care, more research is needed.

-The Cancer Awareness, Screening and Diagnostic Pathways Research Group (CASP) exists to support colleagues engaged in applied health cancer projects.
+The Cancer Awareness, Screening and Diagnostic Pathways Research Group (CASP) exists within Hull York Medical School and the Institute for Clinical & Applied Health Research at the University of Hull to support colleagues engaged in applied health cancer projects, with a particular focus on tackling health inequalities.

 Funding: Cancer Research UK